edubart/nelua-lang/docs/pages/faq.md

 low level features that are found in C are implemented, and most of the Lua standard APIs are implemented.
-However some notable features found in Lua such as exceptions, tables, runtime dynamic typing, closures, and coroutines are not implemented yet.
+However some notable features found in Lua such as exceptions, tables, runtime dynamic typing, closures are not implemented yet.

 ## How is Nelua licensed?